Here are some of our test day preparation tips:

 - Locate the restroom.
 Don’t get lost during your 5-minute break looking for the restroom.

 - NO CELL PHONES.
 Not on silent.
 Not on vibrate.
 Not on breaks.
 They need to be off the entire time.
-If a proctor sees your phone, she can cancel your test and send you home.
+If a proctor sees your phone, they can cancel your test and send you home.

 - Be Patient.
 Expect a lengthy pre-test process to get everyone checked in and situated.
-You’ll also fill out forms before the test begins.